curl/everything-curl/cmdline/urls/trurl.md

 # trurl

-In the spring of 2023, the curl project created this new tool with the sole purpose of parsing, manipulating and outputting URLs and parts of URLs.
-To work as a companion tool to curl for your command lines and scripting needs.
+*trurl* is a separate command line tool with the sole purpose of parsing, manipulating and outputting URLs and parts of URLs.
+A companion tool to curl for your command lines and scripting needs.

-trurl is built to use libcurl’s URL parser.
+trurl uses libcurl’s URL parser.
 This ensures that curl and trurl always have the same opinion about URLs and that both tools parse them identically and consistently.

 ## Usage

-Typically you pass in one or more URLs to trurl and decide what of that you want output.
-Possibly modifying the URL as well.
+Typically you pass in one or more URLs to trurl and specify what components you want output.
+Possibly while modifying the URL(s) as well.

 trurl knows URLs and every URL consists of up to ten separate and independent *components*.
 These components can be extracted, removed and updated with